The You-Tube vocals at the Outremont Theatre in Montreal that I linked up with, halfway down my Selected Poems section

 These are the first 30 pages of my latest work.
 An

 electrifying read for the modern world.
 This rich 122 page Novella has now been

 completed in Word and I'll be searching for a US or UK agent to represent me for

 What's your name, the pretty thirty-two year old with an elongated and alabaster Nefertiti neck asked, mechanically flicking the ash off her burning Camel cigarette, taking him in with long lazy lashes and tired but no bedroom eyes, and so not applying for a missionary position...

 The place had a high ceiling which he liked, and also went with the neck, hair black, angular, cropped on the short side.
-At least something, he thought, the lights subdued, the way the scene dished out.
+At least something, he thought, the lights subdued the way the scene dished out.
 Her dress and stiletto steel heels intriguing him: there had been worse starts and tarts, and it wasn't as if he didn't have taste.
 Now, if only he could light up that face, melt the tip and the tits of the iceberg, survive the occasion, maybe get laid!
-It was nearing midnight, more people arriving, entering the electronic meadow where they came to frolic seriously.
-The going quickly speeding up, a shot of single malt Scotch or two and this butterfly talking to him, setting the pace.
-Yes, the whole thing a cliché, corny, but hey, she set herself up this way, asking who he was, this simple out of town dude in her opaque eyes the token house sucker.
+It was nearing midnight, more people entering the dark, night meadow to frolic, the scene speeding up as she spoke.
+A shot of single malt Scotch or two and this butterfly talking to him setting the pace, yes the whole thing a cliché, corny, but hey, she set herself up this way.
+Asking who he was, this simple out of town dude in her opaque eyes the token house sucker.
 No, this lady wasn’t for the taking, uninterested in potential toy-boys, just a tad bored, not shy, and something he was about to find out.